Degenerative Myelopathy Blog Banner

 • All breeding dogs in at-risk breeds should be tested

-• Test results should be publicly available through databases
+• Test results should be publicly available through databases when possible

 • Breeding decisions should consider both parents' genetic status